chris-king1/resume/docs/skills-activities.md

 * MkDocs
 * Mural
 * RoboHelp
 * [WalkMe]("WalkMe is a Digital Adoption Platform (DAP) that adds a layer of software on top of an application.
-This layer helps guide users through key tasks and provides contextual information as they navigate the UI.
+This added layer can help guide users through key tasks and provides contextual information as they navigate the UI.
 Similar products: Pendo, Whatfix, Appcues.")
 (Builder certified)
 * Word

 ## Production tools and process